wjz1095/CAD-Timeline/README.md

 [VirusTotal Scan](https://www.virustotal.com/gui/file/c35fcc242faa59fedc3848c104e1ab0bc32e241773f95ad396a7a8a940df44b1/detection)

 This program is designed to make it easy to track events regardless of the type of event.
+It's by no means pretty, but it does its job and it does it well.

 Very easy to use, lightweight, and portable with a size of 1MB and no installer!